rackerlabs/support-how-to/content/rackspace-email-archiving/early-adopters-set-an-archiving-retention-policy.md

 6. After you set the policy, click **Update**.

-    **Warning:** Any items older than the set retention duration are immediately purged from the archive and are       unrecoverable.
+    **Warning:** Items older than the set retention duration are immediately purged from the archive and are       unrecoverable.
 Items that later exceed the retention duration are also permanently deleted.

     <img src="{% asset_path rackspace-email-archiving/set-an-archiving-retention-policy/Set-an-Archiving-Retention-Policy-2.png %}" />